TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

   * Annotated plots?
 Show the area and a plot next to it.
 * In the whole bead element-element plots, distinguish the points and beads
   * Need to find a way to show progression.
 Change the colour bar?
 Add an arrow?
+* Create images, but summed across every cycle (as in L'image)

 ## Sections